 Dr. Few closes his incisions with sutures, skin adhesives or surgical clips.
 Once healed, your incision line will be well concealed within the hairline and in the natural contours of the face.

 The visible improvements of your procedure will appear as the bruising and swelling subside.
 The healing process depends on the type of procedure or combination of procedures you have and your individual ability to heal.
-Dr. Few is happy to answer any questions you have about the healing process.
+Our cosmetic surgeon Dr. Few is happy to answer any questions you have about the healing process.
 He is always striving to provide the best facelift Chicago can offer.

 Basic recovery, providing all the proper post-operative instructions are followed, is about 10 to 14 days for most patients.
 Recovery varies according to age, health, skin quality, and the complexity of the surgery.